France's Hollande outlines tax-rise manifesto

-The Socialist Hollande, leading opinion polls, also says he will erase a large public deficit by 2017, marginally later than the current government, but argues in a manifesto unveiled on Thursday that he could do so and still create 60,000 teaching jobs and 150,000 state-funded jobs for first-time workers.
+The Socialist Hollande, leading opinion polls, also says he will stick to the current government's promise to erase a large public deficit by 2017, but argues in a manifesto unveiled on Thursday that he could do so while still creating 60,000 new teaching jobs and 150,000 state-funded jobs for first-time workers.

-His election campaign director Pierre Moscovici said the left was serious about balancing the country's books and accused Hollande's main adversary of attempting to mislead voters.

-"Mr Sarkozy is trying to peddle the myth which has it that the (political) left boils down to bad management, which boils down to (more) tax," he told France Inter radio, adding that Hollande was proposing a more serious fiscal reform.

 Details of Hollande's election programme were published by his campaign team before he presents it to the media later on Thursday, having spelled out in a keynote speech on Sunday his broad plans for turning France around in the next five years.